-You must write Artix application code if your solution involves creating new applications or a custom router, or involves using the Artix session management feature.
+You must write Artix application code if your solution involves creating new applications or a custom router.
 The first step in writing Artix code is to generate client stub code and server skeleton code from the Artix contracts that you created in the design phase.
 You can generate this code using the Artix command-line tools.

 After you have generated the client stub code and server skeleton code, you can develop the code that implements the business logic you require.
-For most applications, Artix-generated code allows you to stick to using standard C++ or Java code for writing business logic.
+For most applications, Artix-generated code allows you to stick to using Java code for writing business logic.